jitpack/jitpack.io/ANDROID.md

  group='com.github.YourUsername'
 ```

-3) Create a GitHub release or add a tag.
+3) Create a GitHub release or add a git tag.

 ## Checks